Pamuditha-Madushan/Task-List-Management-Web-App-Backend/README.md

    b).
 Login API with JWT Auth

      - Start Implementing User Login Functionality with JWT.
-     - Implemented Jwt related code for Jwt authentication.
-     - Complete implementing Jwt authentication and spring security functionalities.
+     - Implemented Jwt related code for Jwt authentication with spring security with mvc modularization approach.
+     - Jwt token will be return as response header.
-     - Login Functionality Implementation Done Successfully.
+     - Completed Implementing User Login Functionality with JWT.
-     - Modified the code to return jwt token when user authentication is successful.
-     - Added response header also to return jwt token.